awbush/coughphp/design/CoughRelationships.markdown

 								'column_name' => 'account_id'
 							)
 						),
 						// so FK => one-to-one object?
 YES for the table it is on.
-In this case a Ticket can check cust_account because account_id is available.
+In this case a Ticket can load cust_account because account_id is available.
 					)
 					'has_many' => array(
 						'collectionAliasName' => array(